Macroeconomic Statistics

 This course is oriented toward actual or potential compilers of short-term indicators in central banks and statistical offices as well as those involved in data collection of monthly indicators.
 Participants are expected to work with their own available monthly and quarterly time series during the course.
 These indicators will be used in the practical session to develop experimental estimates.

-This course, presented by Statistics Department, is based on the conceptual framework of the 2008 System of National Accounts (2008 SNA).
-It covers advanced methodological and practical issues related to the compilation of the sequence of accounts of the SNA (current and capital accounts, financial accounts, other changes in volume of assets accounts, revaluation accounts, and balance sheets) by institutional sectors.
+This course, presented by Statistics Department, is based on the conceptual framework of the System of National Accounts, 2008 (2008 SNA).
+It covers advanced methodological and practical issues related to the compilation of the sequence of accounts of the SNA (current accounts, capital accounts, financial accounts, other changes in volume of assets accounts, revaluation accounts, and balance sheets) by institutional sectors.
 The course also examines the linkages between institutional sectors as a basis for establishing from-whom-to-whom accounts.
 The aim of the course is to provide participants with the necessary skills to compile—or further enhance—their country’s institutional sector accounts and the balance sheets.
-The course consists of lectures covering conceptual and methodological issues, workshops sessions on practical compilation issues, discussions on emerging financial issues such as fintech and crypto assets.
-It reviews case studies involving new applications of ISA such as household distributions to examine income, consumption and wealth accumulation by various cohorts and intergenerational transfers and pensions.
-The myriad ways in which the ISA supports economic policy is also examined.
-The lectures provide a thorough review of the methodological framework, concepts, and definitions relating to sectoral institutional sector accounts and balance sheets, examine potential data sources for the compilation of annual and quarterly ISA, and illustrate possible compilation techniques and procedures.
+The course consists of lectures covering conceptual and methodological issues, workshops sessions on practical compilation issues, and discussions on emerging financial issues such as fintech and crypto assets.
+It also includes case studies involving new applications of the accounts such as household distributions of income, consumption and wealth.
+The myriad ways in which the accounts support economic policy is also examined.
+The lectures provide a thorough review of the methodological framework, concepts, and definitions relating to sectoral institutional sector accounts and balance sheets, examine potential data sources for the compilation of annual and quarterly accounts, and illustrate possible compilation techniques and procedures.
 The course also provides a forum for participants to share country practices and experiences relating to the compilation of sectoral institutional accounts and balance sheets.

 This course, presented by the Statistics Department, covers theoretical and practical issues related to the compilation of ISA (current and capital accounts, financial accounts, other changes in volume of assets accounts, and revaluation accounts) and balance sheets according to institutional sectors.
 The course is based on the conceptual framework of the System of National Accounts, 2008 (2008 SNA).
 The aim of the course is to provide participants with the necessary skills to compile the ISA and the balance sheets.
 The course consists of lectures covering conceptual and methodological issues as well as exercises that require the application of these concepts and that highlight practical compilation issues.
 The lectures provide a thorough review of the methodological framework, concepts, and definitions relating to ISA and balance sheets, including accounting rules, valuation, institutional units and sectors, and residency.
 The course will also outline potential data sources for their compilation and illustrate recommended compilation techniques and procedures.